RateCity.com.au

 • Employment status - Steady employment can improve your chances of approval.
 Being employed full-time for 12 months is considered ideal.

 • Bank statements - You may need to provide three months worth of bank statements.
-Your monthly expenses will be assessed to calculate the income you have to help repay the loan.
+Your monthly expenses will be assessed to calculate the income you have available to repay the loan.

 • Liabilities - All debts, from credit cards to HECS/HELP, are taken into consideration as part of testing your borrowing power.
 If your living expenses are high, or you have less disposable income, lenders may reject your home loan application.